ruggeri/tech-notes/algos/tries.md

 left and right to search for a different letter at this position, and middle path for extending the word.
 This stores fewer pointers when the extensions are sparse.

+## Radix Tree

+* This is a space-compressed version where the edges are strings, representing the letters that strings have in common.
+* This is sometimes also called a PATRICIA tree when the radix is 2, meaning that you compare by bit.